About Ibrahim Mahama

-These flags were made from a combination of a wide range of materials used conventionally in the transportation of commodities around the world, such as food.
-According to Mahama, these sacks evoke a lot of memories from the past since they encounter different forms of labor, mostly unaccounted for once the item reached its destination because of the global trade system.
+These flags were made from a combination of a wide range of materials used conventionally in the transportation of commodities worldwide, such as food.
+According to Mahama, these sacks evoke many memories from the past since they encounter different forms of labor, mostly unaccounted for once the item reached its destination because of the global trade system.

 The installation is also about the disparities in income and resources that exist around the world.
-Mahama, though said that his coal sacks were initially supposed to signify “how the body could be looked at,” and create a link between how people appreciate global carriage of goods as well as the labored bodied responsible for the transportation.
+Mahama said that his coal sacks were initially supposed to signify “how the body could be looked at” and create a link between how people appreciate global carriage of goods and the labored bodied responsible for the transportation.

 Flags sometimes are supposed to represent the idea of freedom, but they can also be a symbol of oppression.
-I am interested in the combination, and how it manifests itself in the character and experience of the artwork.
+I am interested in the combination and how it manifests itself in the character and experience of the artwork.
 All the flags are handmade and sewn.
 Each flag has two different sides and is animated by the wind within the architecture of the Rockefeller Center.
-I simply wanted to make a decaying flag, out of objects that are a manifestation of our 21st-century condition, but that also holds a sense of hope.
+I simply wanted to make a decaying flag out of objects that manifest our 21st-century condition, but that also holds a sense of hope.

 Frieze Sculpture curator Brett Littman released a statement saying that the Frieze Sculpture would be “an immersive campus-wide installation that is responsible to the architecture of Rockefeller Plaza,” and will include fourteen artists from 4 continents who were creating individual work that “respond to our global political moment.”
 The exhibition included notable artists such as Walter De Maria, Nick Cave, Jose Davila, Sarah Sze, Kiki Smith, and many more.